Ian2020/monica_reminder/README.md

 Monica-reminder's flow is:

 * Check what day it is TODAY (can be configured, see below)
-* Fetch all reminders and users from the Monica database
+* Fetch all events and users from the Monica database
-* For each reminder and each user:
+* For each event and each user:
+  * If it's a repeating event calculate the nearest occurence to today.
-  * Consult our saved state in `DATA_HOME` - if we've already dealt with this reminder skip it.
+  * Consult our saved state in `DATA_HOME` - if we've already sent the expected reminders skip it.
   * Any reminders due for the future can be ignored.
   * If the event is too far in the past (1 month) mark it as dealt with and ignore it.